Bug-Finderr/Anthropic-Billing-Tracker/README.md

 1. **Navigate to Balance Thresholds:**

    - In the extension popup, locate the **"Balance Thresholds"** section.
+   - Note: If no thresholds are set, the extension will automatically use a 60-minute monitoring interval.

 2. **Add a New Threshold:**